 CAUTION !!! automatic translation from Polish

-Attention: translated from Polish
+NOTE: translated from Polish!

 - Questionnaire of individual assessment of the victim